A Thousand Years of Peace! Book 2

 Poncho took a deep breath, “WE have not eaten for a while.”

 There was much agreement with what he said.

 “Let’s start slowly with a small burrito.
-Then again in two hours and again in four and six hours.
+Then again in two hours, another burrito and again in four and six hours.
 Tomorrow we will eat 6 times starting at 7:00 and on Wednesday we will be back to eating more regular servings.
 Is that Okay?”
 Poncho looked out as his friends and neighbors.

 Everyone was smiling and nodding yes.

-“Poncho had told his son to take Maria, his mother a burrito and introduce Gloria and Willa to her.”
-Many minutes later Poncho was surprised when Maria was standing in front of him.
+“Poncho had told his sons to take Maria, their mother a burrito and introduce Gloria and Willa to her.”
+Many minutes later when the line in front of Poncho came to an end, he was surprised when Maria was standing in front of him.